IHE/ITI.NPFS/input/pagecontent/ITI-89.md

 This message shall convey one DocumentReference Resource.
-The id of the DocumentReference Resource shall be valued with the id of the DocumentReference Resource to be updated; see Table 3.87.4.1.2-1 for other constraints upon the DocumentReference Resource.
+The id of the DocumentReference Resource shall be valued with the id of the DocumentReference Resource to be updated; see <a href="ITI-87.html#Table1">Table 3.87.4.1.2-1</a> for other constraints upon the DocumentReference Resource.

 The File Source shall submit the DocumentReference Resource in either XML format or JSON format.
-Values accepted for media-type of the request message are defined in the ITI TF-2x: Appendix Z.6 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+Values accepted for media-type of the request message are defined in the [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the
+Appendix Z on HL7 FHIR Trial Implementation Supplement).

 ###### 3.89.4.1.2.1 Update DocumentReference Request message example

+For an example of a Update DocumentReference Request see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/DocumentReference-12345.html">Example DocumentReference: DocumentReference for Update</a>

 ##### 3.89.4.1.3 Expected Actions

-The File Manager shall support all the media-type listed in ITI TF-2x:
-Appendix Z.6 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+The File Manager shall support all the media-type listed in [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the Appendix Z on HL7 FHIR Trial
+Implementation Supplement).

-On receipt of the DocumentReference Update Request, the File Manager shall validate and update the existing resource and respond with one of the HTTP codes defined in Section 3.89.4.2.2 Message Semantics.
+On receipt of the DocumentReference Update Request, the File Manager shall validate and update the existing resource and respond with one of the HTTP codes defined in [Section 3.89.4.2.2 Message Semantics](http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/ITI-89.html#389422-message-semantics).

 #### 3.89.4.2 Update DocumentReference Response Message